CALCULATE YOUR SIP RETURNS

 1. Hammer Candlestick Pattern

-This pattern features a short body with a long lower wick and typically appears at the bottom of a downtrend.
+The hammer candlestick pattern features a short body with a long lower wick and typically appears at the bottom of a downtrend.
 It suggests that despite initial selling pressure, strong buying interest pushed prices higher.
 The colour of the body can vary, with green hammers indicating a stronger bullish market compared to red hammers.

 2. Bullish Engulfing Pattern

 The bullish engulfing pattern consists of two candlesticks.
 The first candle has a small red body that is entirely engulfed by a larger green candle in the next session.
+Despite opening lower than the first candle, this bullish candlestick pattern shows an upward price sentiment in markets.

 3. Piercing Line Pattern

+The piercing line pattern consists of two candles.
+First, there is a long red candle, followed by a long green candle.
 Typically, there is a notable gap between the closing price of the first candle and the opening price of the green candle.
-This pattern suggests strong buying pressure, as the price is pushed up to or above the midpoint of the previous day’s range.
+This pattern suggests strong buying pressure, as the price is pushed up to close above the midpoint of the previous red candle's body.

-4. Morning star Candlestick
+4. Morning Star Pattern

 It indicates that the selling pressure from the first day is easing, suggesting a potential shift towards a bullish market trend.